Apekshaba/SOEN6461_Ticket_Vending_Machine-TVM-/Deliverable 1/Use Case Diagram/Readme.txt

-This is Use Case Diagram.
+This is an Use Case Diagram.